zerob13/cwac-cam2/README.markdown

 The `demo-playground/` sample project displays a `PreferenceFragment` where you can tweak various `IntentBuilder` configurations, then tap on an action bar item to take a picture using those settings.
-This is good for experimenting with the `CameraActivity` capabilities.
+This is good for experimenting with the `CameraActivity` and `VideoRecorderActivity` capabilities.

 License
 -------